-The Capital Programme was agreed by the Council's Policy Committee in February 2019, at £ 1,763k.
-However, as result of slippage brought forward, additional grant funding and supplementary estimates, the final programme stood at £8,692k.
+The Capital Programme was agreed by the Council's Policy Committee in February 2020, at £4,495k.
+However, as result of slippage brought forward, significant new projects, additional grant funding and supplementary estimates, the final programme stood at £15,443k.
 The projects within the Programme are shown in the table below.

-The final programme for 2019/20 stands at £3,622k, the variance of £5,070k is a result of a number of reasons, such as projects spanning two financial years, completing under budget, projects not able to progress and slippage against timescales for some projects, due to routine delays and as a result of the Covid-19 pandemic.
-Required slippage will be carried forward into the 2020/21 Capital Programme for continuing projects.
+The final expendiure against the Programme for 2020/21 stands at £9,187k, the variance of £6,256k is a result of a number of reasons, such as projects spanning two financial years, completing under budget, projects not able to progress and slippage against timescales for some projects, due to routine delays and as a result of the Covid-19 pandemic.
+Required slippage will be carried forward into the 2021/22 Capital Programme for continuing projects.